-If you find yourself in this situation, the Law Offices of Ogle, Elrod & Baril, PLLC, is ready to help you seek monetary compensation for your losses.
+If you find yourself in this situation, OEB Law, PLLC, is ready to help you seek monetary compensation for your losses.
 Call us today at 865-546-1111 for a free legal consultation with a bus accident lawyer in Knoxville.

 Bus Accidents Are Different From Other Motor Vehicle Crashes.

 Bus accidents involve more in-depth investigations than a motor vehicle crash solely involving passenger vehicles.
 A passenger vehicle accident usually involves two drivers and their passengers.
 A bus accident, however, involves multiple passengers and occupants in the other vehicle.

 Additionally, local governments operate public transit systems and certain city and state rules apply when dealing with government entities.
 After a bus crash, you will need to determine which government entity is responsible for the wreck before you can seek compensation.
 You will also need to know who caused the accident, whether it was the driver of a bus or another party altogether.